-- Is the Assistant trained on using all the bakery equipment?
+- Is the Assistant trained in using all the bakery equipment?

 - To maintain knowledge and remain competent, do the Baker and Assistant keep abreast of the latest recipes and industry techniques?

-7.3 Ensure person’s doing work are aware of:
+7.3 Ensure the people doing the work are aware of:

-- The quality policy and objectives along with other recipe information and any changes to them..
-Consider posting printed copies the quality policy and objectives in the kitchen.
+- The quality policy and objectives along with other recipe information and any changes to them.
+Consider posting printed copies of the quality policy and objectives in the kitchen.

-- Their contribution in achieving the benefit of improved performance.
+- Their contribution to achieving the benefit of improved performance.

 - Their contribution to safe bakery products and the importance of ethical behavior.